conf-parsimonyandlearning/cpal-website/program_highlights.md

 These events include:

-- An **opening ceremony** on Day 1, with remarks from Xiang Zhang, President and Vice-Chancellor of the University of Hong Kong, and Max Shen, Vice-President and Pro-Vice-Chancellor, to inaugurate the conference
+- An **opening ceremony** on Day 1, with remarks from Xiang Zhang, President and Vice-Chancellor of the University of Hong Kong, and Harry Shum Heung-Yeung, IAS Professor-at-Large Emeritus, HKUST and CPAL General Chair, to inaugurate the conference
 - **_[Morning and afternoon sessions]({{ site.baseurl }}/program_schedule/)_**
   with research presentations, invited talks, tutorials, and more, chaired by members of the [organization committee]({{ site.baseurl }}/organization_committee/):